2018-19 Academic Year News

-- AMS director Anne Cheng held a conversation with Danielle Wu, curator of Ghost in the Ghost, a group exhibition titled after one of Cheng’s essays.
+- AMS director Anne Cheng held a public conversation with Danielle Wu, curator of Ghost in the Ghost, a group exhibition titled after one of Cheng’s essays.

 - AMS and LAO seniors and Student Advisory Council members Kauribel Javier and Samuel Vilchez Santiago were honored at 2019 Class Day.
 Javier received the Frederick Douglass Service Award.
 Vilchez Santiago received the 2019 Priscilla Glickman ’92 Memorial Prize.

 - Phi Beta Kappa honored Rosina Lozano, associate professor of history and Class of 1942 University Preceptor, in its annual awards for excellence in undergraduate teaching.